 In a finite elements model, stiffness is modeled by a rigidity matrix K, and the buckling problem can be stated as an eigenvalue problem:

-Where Ke is the elastic stiffness matrix, Kg is the geometric stiffness (dependent of the stress state), x is a deformation vector and lambda is an unknown scalar factor.
-We can take the left hand side term as the reaction force of the body in response to the deformation mode x, and we make it zero so the structure is in a state where it cannot exert any such force.
+Where Ke is the elastic stiffness matrix, Kg is the geometric stiffness (dependent on the stress state), x is a deformation vector and lambda is an unknown scalar factor.
+We can take the left-hand side term as the reaction force of the body in response to the deformation mode x, and we make it zero so the structure is in a state where it cannot exert any such force.
 The numerical problem is to search for the factor(s) lambda which satisfies this condition.
 Note that this factor should be negative, and that it corresponds to the safety factor of the structure in relation to the stress state, multiplying the geometric stiffness to reveal the non-trivial x modes.

 Case Study: RTG Crane

 The structure is required to support a nominal load of 50 ton, transmitted through the running beam and its equipment, so we need to also take into account the weight of the running beam.
-Also, consider that the running beam supports over wheels and a rail, the weight of the structure, the different positions of the load, and any lateral load inducing eccentricity.
+Also, we must consider that the running beam supports over wheels and a rail, the weight of the structure, the different positions of the load, and any lateral load inducing eccentricity.

 With these factors in mind, we state the following load analysis: